chuckloyola/hello-world/README.md

 # hello-world
 hello,
-i'm doing this because i have to teach someone else how to do it
+i'm not doing this because i have to teach someone else how to do it